Kiranjith83/SA/SA.md

   - A multiple queue subscribing to the queue which receieves the message.
   - Each queues gets the identical message, and perform a job of decoding video to different bit rates.

+# Simple workflow service SWF
+- AWS SWF is aweb service that makes it easy to coordinate work across distributed application components.
+- You can think of Amazon SWF as a fully-managed state tracker and task coordinator in the Cloud.
+- SWF enables applications for a range of use cases:
+  - Media processing.
+  - Web application backends.
+  - Business process workflow.
+  - Analytic pipelines.
+  - Designed as a coordination of tasks.
+  - It can combine automation tasks along with human activities.
+    - Example: Ordering from Amazon.
+Think about tasks that are automated and need human interaction (Including the home delivery).
+- Workflows can last upto 1 year.
+- SWF is task oriented API where the SQS is message oriented API.
+- SWF keepos track of all the tasks and events in application.

 # Simple Queue Service
 - Almost similar to the SNS architecture, and can add complementary to the SNS service.